How to Talk to Children About Death: 5 Essential Tips

 What is the best way to explain death to a child?

-When a family member or a close friend passes away, the natural instinct of many parents in Utah County is to protect their children from the pain of loss.
+When a family member or a close friend passes away, the natural instinct of many parents to protect their children from the pain of loss.
 However, research and experience suggest that being direct and honest is the most compassionate approach.
 How to talk to children about death starts with finding a quiet, familiar place where they feel safe to express themselves without distraction.

 Experts recommend following these five steps during the initial conversation: